abrasive/shairport/README.md

 Note: Shairport Sync can take configuration settings from command line options.
 This is mainly for backward compatability, but sometimes still useful.
 For normal use, it is strongly recommended that you use the configuration file method.

 **Raspberry Pi**
 The Raspberry Pi has a built-in audio DAC that is connected to the device's headphone jack.
-This provides a low-quality output that is nevertheless useful for testing purposes and may be adequate for [very] casual listening.
-It is not HiFi – it is quite noisy and can't play anything above about 15kHz.
-A further problem is that it declares itself to have a very large mixer volume control range – all the way from -102.38dB up to +4dB, a range of 106.38 dB.
+An updated audio driver has greately improved the quality of the output – see [#525](https://github.com/mikebrady/shairport-sync/issues/525) for details.
+While it is not HiFi, it is useful for testing  and may be adequate for casual listening.
+A problem is that it declares itself to have a very large mixer volume control range – all the way from -102.38dB up to +4dB, a range of 106.38 dB.
 In reality, only the top 30dB of it is in any way usable.
 To help get the most from the DAC, consider using the `volume_range_db` setting in the `general` group to instruct Shairport Sync to use the top of the DAC mixer's declared range.
 For example, if you set the `volume_range_db` figure to 30, the top 30 dB of the range will the used.
 With this setting on the Raspberry Pi, maximum volume will be +4dB and minimum volume will be -26dB, below which muting will occur.

 From a user's point of view, the effect of using this setting is to move the minimum usable volume all the way down to the bottom of the user's volume control, rather than have the minimum usable volume concentrated very close to the maximum volume.